 NOTE: This CO alarm is not battery operated.
-However, this alarm is equipped with 2 AA batteries backup - the 2 AA batteries are to supply short term back-up during a power outage.
+However, this alarm is equipped with 9 volt battery backup - the 9 volt battery is to supply short term back-up during a power outage.

-If installed, slide the battery door in the direction of the arrows to release it.
-Remove the batteries and replace with two of the following approved replacement Alkaline batteries:
+Remove the screw, if it has been used, that is holding the battery door located on the bottom of the unit.
+Slide the battery door in the direction of the arrows to release it.
+Remove the battery and replace it with one of the following approved replacement batteries: